 We love hearing all about your Spotacular fundraising and we’d like to put as many schools and nurseries in the spotlight this year, via our website or social media channels.
 You can tell us what you’re doing by submitting our online submission form, or alternatively you can email us at firstname.lastname@example.org.
 Unfortunately we can’t share every story we receive, but we will be in touch with you directly if your story is selected.

 12. Can BBC Children in Need come and film at my school/ can we be featured on Appeal Night?

 Unfortunately we cannot select schools to appear on appeal night or for BBC filming opportunities, as this is decided by the BBC Editorial and not BBC Children in Need.
 Wherever possible and where we have permission to do so, we will share your school stories with BBC Editorial who will contact you directly if they have an opportunity available for you.

 13. What if I have further questions?

 You can contact us email@example.com if you need any further support.
 Back to top

-Telling us where you're from helps tailor our content specifically to your needs.
+Telling us where you're from and what age group you work with or are in helps tailor our content specifically to your needs.